9th May 2019 Milan conference ‘Collaborating in the Public Sector’

 -the combination of FAC-1 with FIDIC EPC contracts

 -the role of alliances in the delivery of improved social value.

 ASG CONFERENCE ‘COLLABORATING FOR VALUE’ Friday 5th October 2018

 Venue: Devonport House, King William Walk, London.
 SE10 9JW

 The Government Construction Sector Deal and the Hackitt Report give us powerful reasons to make collaboration work better.

-Our keynote speakers Samantha Ulyatt and Kevin Murray from Crown Commercial Service will explain how they are using FAC-1 to deliver a new generation of consultant and contractor framework alliances.
+Our keynote speakers Samantha Ulyatt and Kevin Murray from Crown Commercial Service explained how they are using FAC-1 to deliver a new generation of consultant and contractor framework alliances.

-Our workshops will analyse value, efficiencies and challenges arising under FAC-1 and TAC-1 collaborative programmes such as the Kier/Surrey highways alliance and the off-site manufacture strategies developed by LHC, by the Football Foundation and by the Construction Leadership Council.
+Our workshops analysed value, efficiencies and challenges arising under FAC-1 and TAC-1 collaborative programmes such as the Kier/Surrey highways alliance and the off-site manufacture strategies developed by LHC, by the Football Foundation and by the Construction Leadership Council.

-We will compare multi-party working under PPC2000 and under the new NEC4 Alliance Contract, and we will be entertained and inspired by marathon runner Tom Boother.
+We compared multi-party working under PPC2000 and under the new NEC4 Alliance Contract, and we were entertained and inspired by marathon runner Tom Boother.

 Fees are £95 + VAT for delegates, with two free places for each public sector client, so we expect a good range of delegates.